MoMS-MMSB/lipid_sorting/README.md

 composition.

 Contained in the folder src/ is a modules file in python called pore_modules.py.
 In here, you can find all the required functions to create a pore, update the GROMACS topology, and generate a .gro file for position restraints.
-Following creation of this file, the .itp file itself will need to be modified - for now, examples are provided; expect some further explanations in future updates.
-Unfortunately, modification of the .itp file for the pore restraints is the most "hands-on" step, and is highly system specific.

-An example of this is found in the script **SCRIPT**
+Following creation of this file, the .itp file itself will need to be modified, which is the only step which requires any serious user intervention.
+An entire, worked example is provided in the [tutorial](#tutorial), along with all possible input and output files.

 Following generation of all of these files, you will be ready to run a production run.
 Depending on the system size, these can take considerable amounts of time to run, especially locally.
 Use of dedicated computing resources such as a cluster or supercomputer are desireable, however if they are inaccessible, consider sticking to smaller systems and shorter simulations.